 Olive Leaf Iced Tea

-Marj talked about food memories for last month's Thought's from Thyme recipe, and like her I was inspired by the extraordinary food & drink we encountered at Babylonstoren and so brought this unusual tea recipe back to Thyme with me.
-Outside The Cookery School we have a mature Olive Garden, a particularly popular spot with hotel & cookery guests, and this delicious infusion made me look at the olive trees in a new light.
-We all understand that a little olive oil is an essential part of a healthy diet, but the extraordinary properties of the olive leaf do seem to be demanding an increase in research & studies, claims for their anti-inflammatory, cholesterol busting, antioxident, immune-boosting properties are building.
-So it seems we should approach this humble silvery leaf with some respect, making a tea is the perfect way to enjoy them.
+Outside The Cookery School we have a mature Olive Garden, a particularly popular spot with hotel & cookery guests.
+We have long known that a little olive oil is a key ingredient in a healthy diet, but the extraordinary properties of the olive leaf have also been celebrated in Greece for centuries.
+More recent interest has prompted a number of studies, with claims for their anti-inflammatory, cholesterol busting, antioxident, immune-boosting properties building.
+So it seems we should approach this humble silvery leaf with some respect, and making a tea is the perfect way to enjoy them.

 - Ensure your leaves have not been sprayed with chemicals of any kind before using.